krzemienski/awesome-from-stars/README.md

 * [dempfi/ayu](https://github.com/dempfi/ayu): 🎨🖌 Modern Sublime Text theme
 * [Azure/azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates): Azure Quickstart Templates
 * [microsoft/azure-spring-apps-training](https://github.com/microsoft/azure-spring-apps-training): Guides and tutorials to make the most out of Azure Spring Apps
-* [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio): Azure Data Studio is a data management tool that enables working with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.
+* [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio): Azure Data Studio is a data management and development tool with connectivity to popular cloud and on-premises databases.
+Azure Data Studio supports Windows, macOS, and Linux, with immediate capability to connect to Azure SQL and SQL Server.
+Browse the extension library for more database support options including MySQL, PostreSQL, and MongoDB.
 * [microsoft/azuredatastudio-postgresql](https://github.com/microsoft/azuredatastudio-postgresql): azuredatastudio-postgresql is an extension for Azure Data Studio that enables you to work with PostgreSQL databases
 * [andeaseme/backbeat](https://github.com/andeaseme/backbeat): Automated video transcoding over S3 buckets
 * [scality/backbeat](https://github.com/scality/backbeat): Zenko Backbeat is the core engine for asynchronous replication, optimized for queuing metadata updates and dispatching work to long-running tasks in the background.